AlphaGenes/AlphaPeel/docs/source/usage.rst

 ``m`` *maternal* allele, and
 ``-`` the allele that was not inherited.

+TODO: Do we need a diagram for this maybe even show the 4 cases so we bring home the message!?

 The first value in each line is the individual ID.
 The remaining values are segregation probabilities at each locus.